NASCAR on TNT Sports: 1983–2000

 Before the existence of ESPN, live coverage of NASCAR Winston Cup races on television was limited.
 CBS covered the Daytona 500, the June race at Michigan and the July race at Talladega.
 ABC usually did the Atlanta race in the spring.

-TBS broadcast the Richmond spring race, held the week after Daytona Speedweeks, from 1983 to 1995, as well as the fall races at Rockingham (1985-1987), Atlanta (1983-1985) and Riverside (1982-1987).
+TBS broadcast the Richmond spring race, held the week after Daytona Speedweeks, from 1983 to 1995, as well as the fall races at Rockingham (1985–1987), Atlanta (1983–1985) and Riverside (1982–1987).

-For several years in the 1990s, the only Cup Series races aired on TBS were the two races from Charlotte Motor Speedway (Coca-Cola 600 from 1988-2000, UAW-GM Quality 500 from 1989-2000); TBS did not have rights to The Winston, which usually aired on TNN.
+For several years in the 1990s, the only Cup Series races aired on TBS were the two races from Charlotte Motor Speedway (Coca-Cola 600 from 1988–2000, UAW-GM Quality 500 from 1989–2000); TBS did not have rights to The Winston, which usually aired on TNN.
 Also, the channel aired the July race at Pocono Raceway from 1993 to 2000.
-TBS was also the home of the postseason exhibition races held at Suzuka Circuit and Twin Ring Motegi in Japan from 1996–1998.
+TBS was also the home of the postseason exhibition races held at Suzuka Circuit and Mobility Resort Motegi in Japan from 1996–1998.

 The now defunct Prime Network meanwhile, was the first to televise NASCAR Winston Cup qualifying races on a regular basis.
 The telecasts were mainly for races that would be televised by TBS.

 TBS aired side-by-side coverage during commercials during the 2000 UAW-GM Quality 500 in Charlotte.